 The intent of the scholarship is to support essential school/education expenses, particularly focusing on computers, sports and the creative and performing arts.
 The scholarship is aimed at students in need at the listed schools who have a passion for learning, technology, sport or creative and performing arts.

-There are 30 scholarships available, with each scholarship providing $2,000 per year for 2 years (total $4,000) to assist in the student pursuing their passion.
+In 2020, twenty nine (29) scholarships were awarded.
+In 2021 there are a number of scholarship available, with scholarships awarded based on the strength of the applications.
+Each scholarship provides $2,000 per year for 2 years (total $4,000) to assist in the student pursuing their passion.

 The scholarship is to cover educational expenses such as:

 - Incidental fees (eg. Text book hiring, costs associated with a specialised subject etc)

 - Uniforms and school shoes (including school sports clothing)

 - Stationery and general office items and equipment

 - Laptop or iPads or other similar devices

 - Creative and performing arts related expenses such as costumes, instruments, travel etc